ninja-build/ninja/README.markdown

 within a given edge of the graph.

 ### Rules

+Rules begin with the `rule` keyword and a name for the rule, followed by an indented set of `key = val` lines.
 Here's an example of a simple rule for compiling C code.

     rule cc
-    command gcc -c $in -o $out
+      command = gcc -c $in -o $out

 This declares a new rule named `cc`, along with the command to run.
 `Variables` begin with a `$` and are described more fully later, but